Moving Services To Costa Rica From USA - Relocation Services to Costa Rica - Earthrelo

 Tamarindo

 Situated on the Pacific Coast of Costa Rica, Tamarindo is the most beautiful beach town in the world.
 For beach lovers, wildlife enthusiasts, visitors, and surfers, this city is a true destination.
-The nightlife is excellent and the city is blessed with the best bars and restaurants.
-All in all, Tamarindo is ideal for young people.

 04